YHZ-EPIC/Parallel_Sorting_Algorithms/README.md

 ## Objective

 	This project demonstrates the difference between a sequential and parallel execution of a program and How much it makes a difference.
-We have compared both MPI and Serial implementation of the following three algorithms: Merge Sort, Bubble Sort, and NxN Matrix Multiplication.
+We have compared both MPI and Serial implementation of the following three algorithms:
+1) Merge Sort <br>
+2) Bubble Sort <br>
+3) NxN Matrix Multiplication.

 ## Introduction